MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-mysql-to-azure.md

 #### Network

 Contoso will need to set up a virtual network gateway connection from their on-premises environment to the virtual network where their MySQL database is located.
-This will allow the on-premises application to be able to access the database over the gateway when the connection strings are updated.
+This will allow the on-premises app to be able to access the database over the gateway when the connection strings are updated.

 ![Migration process](./media/contoso-migration-mysql-to-azure/migration-process.png)
 _Figure 2: The migration process._